MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 ------------------------------------------------------------------------------------------------------------------------
 2.

-file name: EvansREADME.md
+file name: BootStrapData.java

-line number: All lines
+line number: 65-103

-prompt:
+prompt: Add a sample inventory with 5 Parts

-change:
+change: Added 5 In House Parts to the inventory

 -----------------------------------------------------------------------------------------------------------------------